zion-fung/StockChecker/README.md

 - Step 1: Add the "executablePath" argument to chromium.launch() --> ```{ executablePath: "/bin/chromium-browser" }```
 - Step 2 (Optional): Add process.exit() in the root folder's index.js file since closing chromium on the rpi4 is very slow.
+- Step 3: Change the relative path in the root index.js to an absolute path.

 ### Running the program